Gilbert Joseph Negrette Jr's Obituary

 May 31st, 1954 – October 27th, 2025

-“And in the end, the love you take is equal to the love you make.” — The Beatles
+“And in the end, the love you take is equal to the love you make.” — The Beatle

 What’s your fondest memory of Gilbert?